quasarframework/quasar/docs/src/pages/backend-and-api/firebase/install.md

 desc: A set of Firebase installtion instructions for the Quasar framework.
 ---

-Be sure to install read the firebase web setup here: https://firebase.google.com/docs/web/setup
+Be sure to install read the firebase web setup [here](https://firebase.google.com/docs/web/setup).

 Install firebase to your quasar app preferably via yarn: